 Some faculty members will decide to continue in full-time service until they retire at some age older than 69 years.
-In this case you will use neither Phased Retirement nor the FIAP, but you may of course be eligible for all other retirement benefits.
+In this case you will not use the FIAP, but will of course be eligible for all other retirement benefits.
 You should also be sensitive to the suggestions contained in this brochure.